 If gas is allowed, make sure that your canister is in good shape.
 Follow your regional protocols for compressed gas tanks.

-Check to see the types of heating equipment that is NOT allowed.
+Check to see the types of heating equipment that are NOT allowed.
 Fryers, ovens, and heating hubs may be restricted.

 Also, remember to check heating equipment brands that are disallowed.